Near-critical dimers and massive SLE: Introduction

 \subsection{Temperleyan boundary conditions.}

-To make this connection and state our results, we will now define precisely the type of boundary conditions we impose on the model, which in the case of the square grid are known as Temperleyan.
+To make the connection to massive SLE and state our results, we will now define precisely the type of boundary conditions we impose on the model, which in the case of the square grid are known as Temperleyan.
 We recall the definition in this case first.
 Let $\Omega \subset \mathbb{C}$ be a bounded simply connected domain of the complex plane.
-Let $\Gdim = (v(\Gdim), E(\Gdim))$ be a sequence of graphs in $\delta \Z^2$ approximating $\Omega$: that is, $\Gdim$ is a planar graph with vertex set $v(\Gdim) \subset \Omega \cap (\delta \Z^2)$ and edge set $E(\Gdim)$ such that if $x,y \in v(\Gdim)$ and $x \sim y$ in $\delta \Z^2$, then $(x,y) \in E(\Gdim)$ if and only if $[x,y] \subset \Omega$.
-We assume that the \emph{vertex boundary} of $\Gdim$, i.e. the vertices $v \in v(\Gdim)$ which have at least one neighbour $w$ of the full plane square lattice not in $v(\Gdim)$, is within $O(\delta)$ of $\partial \Omega$.
-We also assume that $\Gdim$ is Temperleyan: namely, all corners (be them convex or concave) are of type $B_2$, and one further such corner has been removed.
+Let $\Gdim = (v(\Gdim), E(\Gdim))$ be a sequence of graphs in $\delta \Z^2$approximating $\Omega$ in the following sense.
+That is, $\Gdim$ is a planar graph with vertex set $v(\Gdim) \subset \Omega \cap (\delta \Z^2)$ and edge set $E(\Gdim)$ such that if $x,y \in v(\Gdim)$ and $x \sim y$ in $\delta \Z^2$, then $(x,y) \in E(\Gdim)$ if and only if $[x,y] \subset \Omega$.
+Furthermore, assume that $\Gdim$ is connected and that $\Gdim$ is \textbf{Temperleyan}: namely, all corners (be them convex or concave) are of type $B_2$, and one further such corner has been removed.
 See e.g. Figure \ref{F:temp}.
 Equivalently, along the vertex boundary, all black vertices are of type $B_2$, i.e, the boundary alternates between $B_2$ and white vertices (except at the removed corner).
+Further we will assume that the associated graph $\Gtree$, defined in the next section, converges to $\Omega$ in the Carathéodory topology.
+Note that $\Gdim$ being connected and Temperleyan can be obtained by choosing $v(\Gdim)$ correctly.
+In particular, it is not equal to $\Omega \cap (\delta \Z^2)$ in general.

 We make a similar definition in the hexagonal case.
 We say that the domain $\Gdim$ whose vertices are in $\delta \He$ is Temperleyan if the boundary does not contain any $B_1$ vertices (i.e., consists only of $B_2$ and $B_3$ and white vertices), and a vertex of type $B_2$ or $B_3$ has been removed.
 Figure \ref{F:temp} shows examples of a Temperleyan domain on both the square and hexagonal lattices.